+On a regular basis, tour accessible areas of the plant containing risk-significant SSCs, areas that contain significant radiological hazards, and areas with important security SSCs.
+Focus on areas of the plant that inspectors have not entered while performing other inspections.
+The frequency of the plant status review effort should be risk informed and determined by the inspector based on current plant conditions and activities.
+Inspectors should use plant-specific risk information to determine what SSCs and activities are of higher risk significance given the present plant configuration.

+Resident Inspectors should periodically (once a quarter) conduct tours of security-related areas in order to identify any security-related issues which may warrant follow-up by region-based security inspectors.
+Section 06.05 has further guidance on reactor safety/security interface and IMC 2201, “Security Inspection Program for Operating Commercial Nuclear Power Reactors,” has guidance for resident tours.

-On a basis, tour accessible areas of the plant containing significant SSCs, areas that contain significant radiological hazards, and areas with important security .
-Focus on areas of the plant that inspectors have not entered while performing other inspections.Inspectors should coordinate with the licensee to tour areas wh become accessible to assess the material condition and status of .
-While some areas not normally accessible might be obvious such as heater bays in BWRs, other areas may take additional effort to identify and plan for a tour (such as essential service water, radwaste vaults, outdoor underground vaults).
+Inspectors should coordinate with the licensee to tour normally inaccessible areas when they become accessible to assess the material condition and status of SSCs.
+While some areas not normally accessible might be obvious such as heater bays in BWRs, other areas may take additional effort to identify and plan for a tour (such as essential service water, radwaste vaults, and outdoor underground vaults that contain risk-significant SSCs).
 The inspectors should review and discuss areas not normally accessible with the licensee to ensure the inspectors are aware of their existence (some areas may not be obvious) and plan logistics such as ensuring advance notification of when they will be accessible, if appropriate, and any special arrangements needed for entry (i.e., special training for fall protection or confined space entry).
 The inspectors can also review the results of licensee’s direct observations (video movies, and digital photographs) when direct inspections by inspectors were not possible or if other factors such as personnel safety or the radiation levels in the area to be inspected warrant use of licensee’s direct observations.
-It is not the intent of this guidance to force licensees to make every not normally accessible area of the plant accessible for NRC inspection
+It is not the intent of this guidance to force licensees to make every not normally accessible area of the plant accessible for NRC inspection or to place RIs in harm’s way unnecessarily.

 During changing plant conditions (plant refueling or maintenance outages), the frequency and scope of plant status tours may be increased to tour areas not normally accessible and to observe material condition and equipment in an abnormal lineup.

+It is important that inspectors maintain awareness of situations that may result in increased fatigue (i.e., unit outages, short duration LCOs, staff shortages, etc.).
+When evidence of fatigue is identified, inspectors should immediately notify licensee management of any observed condition that indicates signs of fatigue so they can evaluate the need for a fatigue assessment per 10 CFR 26.211, “Fatigue Assessments.”
+Additionally, the inspector should be aware that work-hour controls may change with a unit in an outage and an increase in the use of waivers, self-declarations, or fatigue assessments may occur.
+Refer to IP 71111.20, “Refueling and Other Outage Activities,” for further guidance on fatigue inspection during outages.

-Plant tours should occasionally include off-site emergency response facilities, independent spent fuel storage facilities, and storage locations for equipment used for diverse and flexible mitigation strategies (FLEX).
+Plant tours should occasionally include on- and off-site emergency response facilities, independent spent fuel storage facilities, and storage locations for equipment used for diverse and flexible mitigation strategies (FLEX).
 In addition, the inspector may accompany a plant operator performing equipment rounds to gain insights regarding undocumented plant deficiencies, work arounds, or temporary modifications.